Malaysian New Economic Policy: Policy overview

 As Malay and other indigenous races progressed in the modern economic sector, other Malaysians were encouraged to introduce modern agriculture to eliminate the identification of Malay and other indigenous races with subsistence agriculture.

-The overarching principle of the Policy was the creation of "a socio-economic environment in which individual Malaysians find self-fulfilment within a system which provides for proportional participation, management and control in the economic life of the nation".
+The overarching principle of the policy was the creation of "a socio-economic environment in which individual Malaysians find self-fulfilment within a system which provides for proportional participation, management and control in the economic life of the nation".

-Policy Development Context
+Policy development context

-Colonial Period
+Colonial period

-During British colonial rule in Malaya, Malays had always been in close contact with British officials by virtue of being the subjects of the Sultan's Court.
+During British colonial rule in Malaya, the Malays had always been in close contact with British officials by virtue of being the subjects of the Sultans.
 Administratively, Malays displayed a highly structured system, which enabled the British to embed themselves into the existing structure with ease.
 To communicate effectively with the Malay Rulers, Malays were employed by the British to work in Resident's Offices as clerical staff.
 However, Malays were mostly educated in Islamic madrasah, with little exposure to Western education.
 To ensure a competent administrative workforce, the British established Malay schools to teach to basic clerical knowledge.

 The discovery of tin in Malaya in 1820s led to an influx of Chinese miners.
 This discovery led to disputes among the Malay Rulers, Chinese miners, affluent chieftains and villagers, resulting in formal British colonial rule in 1874.
 By 1885, Malaya became the largest tin producer in the world, accounting for 55% of global tin output.
 The prosperity brought about by tin mining was primarily shared between the British and the Chinese.
 As mining towns grew larger and became more economically important, urban infrastructure improved and these mining towns became the seat of administrative power for the British and traditional Malay capitals became insignificant.

 In 1839, the vulcanisation technique was discovered by Charles Goodyear, which marked the beginning of the extensive use of rubber in industry.
-In Malaya, Henry Nicholas Ridley, Director of Singapore and Penang Botanical Gardens, introduced rubber plantations in the early 1890s when he managed to convince the Kinderly Brothers of Inch Kenneth Estate in Selangor and a Chinese tapioca planter, Tan Chay Yan in Malacca to adopt rubber plantations as a commercial enterprise.
+In Malaya, Henry Nicholas Ridley, Director of Singapore and Penang Botanical Gardens, introduced rubber plantations in the early 1890s when he convinced the Kinderly Brothers of Inch Kenneth Estate in Selangor and a Chinese tapioca planter, Tan Chay Yan in Malacca to adopt rubber plantations as a commercial enterprise.
 By 1911, labour imported from India involved in the rubber plantation sector totaled 126,665 people and Malaya became the world's largest producer of natural rubber.
 Educated Indians were employed in the estates' hospitals and clinics while the majority worked as rubber tappers.